ukoda/lcd4linux-ax206/README.md

 ```

 For the layout section the same X Y position format used by images should be used.

+### SQL plugin

+Fixed bug where display was not show SQL results if SQL server was restarted.

 ## Repo specific additions